Wizards & Muggles: Part 2 A Wizarding “World”

 Big mistake.
 The Goblins, who are very sharp, hadn’t forgotten anything.

-And; given that Professor Binns typically has his 4th years writing weekly essays on the Goblin rebellions of the 18th century, it sounds to me as if the Goblins had been watching the decline of the magical human population of this secluded world with a great deal of interest, and were doing their part to assure that this downward trend would continue.
+And; given that Professor Binns typically has his 4th years writing weekly essays on the Goblin rebellions of the 18th century (i.e., the century following statuatory wizarding seclusion), it sounds to me as if the Goblins had been watching the decline of the magical human population of this secluded world with a great deal of interest, and were doing their part to assure that this downward trend would continue.

 By the early 19th century it had become imperative that human wizards stabilize and increase their numbers.
-It was ultimately proposed that they must begin to actively seek, train and absorb into the wizarding world any magical child that could be identified.
+Moreover, it was becoming evident that circumstances in the Muggle world were begining to make it more difficult to keep their presence concealed.
+It was ultimately proposed that they must begin to aggressively seek, train and absorb into the wizarding world any magical child that could be identified.

 Particularly since there suddenly seemed to be so many of these children.
 And they were causing such a disruption of “natural processes” that they really were endangering the wizarding world’s continued security.

-For, meanwhile, outside the wizarding world, not all of those Muggle-born magical children had been caught and executed by the witch hunters, and their fully functioning magical genomes had been being seeded back into the general mundane population for the past hundred or so years rather than having found patronage from some Great House, to be trained and absorbed into the wizarding population.
+For, meanwhile, outside the wizarding world, not all of that scattering of Muggle-born magical children being born outside the wizarding “world” had been discovered and executed by the witch hunters, and their fully functioning magical genomes had been being seeded back into the general mundane population for the past hundred or so years rather than having found patronage from some Great House, to be trained and absorbed into the wizarding population.
 All of which had considerably raised the concentration of magical traits which were now being passed around the mundane gene pool in those particular districts.

-But by then the road to actively seeking out and recruiting these children would have been a bumpy one.
+But by that time the road to actively seeking out and recruiting these children would have been a bumpy one.
 In isolation, the wizarding world had grown accustomed to feeling that it would remain safe for as long as it had nothing to do with Muggles, and the wizarding public was probably a good deal more concerned with the threat of the dangerous Muggle mob than the threat of yet another Goblin uprising.
-I am not altogether certain that it did not actually take a few last Goblin uprisings before the danger of wizards precarious position of dominance became apparent to all.
-I tend to suspect that the average wizard, by this time was frankly terrified of the idea of opening the borders to any kind of Muggles.
+I am not altogether certain that it did not actually take that last few Goblin uprisings before the danger represented by wizards’ precarious position of dominance became apparent to all.
+I tend to suspect that the average wizard, by this time was frankly terrified of the idea of opening their borders to any kind of Muggles.
 Even magical ones.

 But the few remaining descendants of wizarding aristocrats had lost a good deal of their traditional level of influence over policy in the century since Seclusion had been imposed.
 The governing body of the wizarding world was now quite solidly the Ministry of Magic, under the direction of the Wizengamot, whose centralized authority and bureaucratic underpinnings had already expanded to the point that it contained a high percentage of career civil servants descended, in about equal parts, from quasi-aristocratic younger sons of Great Families — which now also included the descendants of the most prominent and wealthy families of wizarding isolationists; the descendants of these Great Houses’ retainers, and the brightest and most talented children of plebeian wizards, “cherry picked” from among the newly qualified Hogwarts graduates.
 There was no longer a built-in consensus, nor were all of these groups prepared to follow the few remaining aristocrats’ lead.